clappr/clappr-chromecast-plugin/README.md

   - seriesTitle: TV series title (TV episode only)
   - season: TV episode season (TV episode only)
   - episode: TV episode number (TV episode only)
+- customData: an object that can be used to pass additional parameters to a custom receiver (optional)

 ## Development